ry-v1/Notes/SQL Performance Explained.md

 ##### The Search Tree (B-Tree)
     - The index leaf nodes are stored in an arbitrary order—the position on the disk does not correspond to the logical position according to the index order.
     - A database needs a second structure to find the entry among the shuffled pages quickly: a balanced search tree in short: the B-tree.
+    - A B-tree is a balanced tree—not a binary tree.

+##### Slow Indexes, Part I
+    - The first ingredient for a slow index lookup is the leaf node chain.
+    - The database must read the next leaf node to see if there are any more matching entries.
+That means that an index lookup not only needs to perform the tree traversal,it also needs to follow the leaf node chain.
+    - The second ingredient for a slow index lookup is accessing the table.
+    - Even a single leaf node might contain many hits—often hundreds.
+The corresponding table data is usually scattered across many table blocks.
+That means that there is an additional table access for each hit.

+    - An index lookup requires three steps: (1) the tree traversal; (2) following the leaf node chain; (3) fetching the table data.
+The tree traversal is the only step that has an upper bound for the number of accessed blocks—the index depth.
+The other two steps might need to access many blocks—they cause a slow index lookup.